Gaut9a8m/mCart/README.md

 Steps to follow:

-1. zip extarct the code from github repo.
+1. zip extract the code from github repo.
 2. pip install docopt
 3. type 'mcart.py -help' in cmd.
 4. ready to use.